 For most people, health insurance is a necessity and a burden that must be born.
 If you find yourself in the situation where you need to cancel health insurance, you may find it difficult to navigate the various regulations and policies that surround the healthcare market.
 You may change jobs, turn 65, or simply cannot afford your premiums.
 Whatever the reason, there are a number of factors to consider as you begin the process.

-This is where you may run into some obstacles.
 To cancel health insurance purchased from the Obamacare marketplaces, there may be a temporary waiting period, during which you are responsible for premium payments.
 The waiting period will be determined by how many family members are on the plan.

 For these marketplace plans, you can also select a future date to cancel health insurance and have your coverage end.
 For employer-sponsored plans, you may encounter a few complications.
 Many of these plans can only be cancelled during certain times of the year, known as the Open Enrollment Period.
 Outside of those times, only employees who encounter certain qualifying life events, such as marriage or childbirth, can change or cancel health insurance plans.
 For government plans like Medicaid, enrollees can often cancel health insurance at any time.

 If you are reaching the age of 65, you can enroll in Medicare in the 3 months on either side of your birth month, and can cancel your other insurance without issue.

 Is There A Penalty For Cancelling Health Coverage?